 Congenital Adrenal Hyperplasia (CAH)

 It is an inherited disorder that arises from genetic variation (1).
-It may, therefore, be passed on during birth.
 However, the symptoms may not appear straight away, making the disorder difficult to notice at first.

 Whether or not such drugs are acquired legally, the fact remains that they can spike the T levels in men.
 Similarly, high testosterone levels in men can also be caused by existing tumors in the testicles or adrenal glands.

 Testosterone Side Effects

 High testosterone levels in women cause various side effects.
 They can result in (14):